idekerlab/nest_vnn/README.md

 6. _wd_: Weight decay.
 Default is set 0.001.

-7. _-cuda_: the ID of GPU unit that you want to use for the model training.
+7. _-cuda_: the ID of the GPU unit that you want to use for the model training.
 The default setting is to use GPU 0.

 * All the parameters are mentioned in the src/train.py file.